26 years ago - Dick Grayson is born to Jack & Mary Grayson of the Flying Graysons. His is a sixth generation acrobat in Haley's Circus

 3 years ago - 23-year-old Dick, knowing that Bruce Wayne needs him, seeks out Alfred Pennyworth and convincing him to return.
 His Titans team and Young Justice work together to stop a rogue Superman android that had been activated by Indigo, and both suffer casualties.
 In the aftermath he helps Roy Harper form the new Outsiders.

 2 years ago - 24-year-old Dick and Koriand'r finally resolve their lingering romance when Dick admits that he's moved on, and she returns to her planet.
+Battles Roland Desmond one-on-one, until Desmond's implanted gorilla heart explodes in his chest.
 Looking to clean up the Bludhaven PD, He attends the police academy, and leaves the Outsiders to join the Bludhaven Police.

 1 year ago - 25-year-old Dick, discovering that Donna Troy is being held as consort to the Titans of Myth, assembles every surviving Titan and leads them on a mission to free her.
 Cassandra Cain moves to Bludhaven, and he takes her on as a partner.